-This chili takes about one hour to make and you only need one pot!
-Super simple and leftovers can be ready in 10 minutes or less!
+This chili takes about 45-minutes to make, and you only need one pot!
+Super simple and leftovers are ready in 10 minutes or less!
 This chili is also packed with the protein and nutrients your body needs to make you feel full and satisfied!
 So, if you have weeks like mine ahead of you, it’s time to ease your mind and make a batch of this chili!
 Rather than worrying about what’s for dinner, spend that time to squeeze in a workout!
 I hope you all enjoy this chili and it becomes one of your satisfying dishes served in your home!

 Until next time friends, Namaste. ♥